 Now you know how awesome they are and what they're really used for, it's always a good call to learn the best ways that you can use them.
 If you get creative enough, there's a huge number of Bosu® ball exercises out there.
 No matter what your workout is, if you throw one of these into the mix, you’re going to change the game.

 Here are some of the best:

-While you're looking at the push-up position, it's useful to know similar moves too, like the renegade row.
-This Bosu® exercise variation means you can even hit your back as well as everything else to give you that full-body workout and makes them applicable to any muscle group.
+While you're looking at the push-up position, it's useful to know similar moves, too, like the renegade row.
+This Bosu® exercise variation means you can even hit your back and everything else to give you that full-body workout and make them applicable to any muscle group.
 It's difficult with only one hand on the floor as you row, but the balance always pays off.

 Staying with the focus on abs and core strength, we can't leave out the plank.
 Already an intense core hitter, adding the balance required from a Bosu® ball just makes them super effective.
 It's one of the best core workouts out there due to the sheer activation they require, especially as you hold them longer.

 We can't forget the legs in this list either, and lunges are a great way to go about it.
 It's best to have your back foot on the Bosu® ball since that's where most of the instability will come from, and that’s what we’re looking for.
 Your core really will thank you for it.
 Just make sure you swap legs and get an equal workout to avoid training imbalances.

 The final Bosu® ball exercise we'll look at to finish off the list is the Bosu® squat.
 As we always say, squats are one of the best compound exercises you can do, especially for your lower body.
 Adding a Bosu® ball makes them difficult, to say the least, but incredibly effective for hitting every muscle involved even harder.
 As you change your centre of gravity, the balancing and core activation hits new levels, and you'll get a seriously challenging workout.
 It's all worth it in the end.